chavarera/PythonScript/Data_Structure_In_Python/List/ExtendedSlicing.md

 Listname[:endindex:step]

 ```
-- Here start from 0 index and end :end: at last element with given step
+- Here start from 0 indexes and end at last element with a given step
 ```python
 #start index and end index leave it blank
 Listname[::step]
  ```
-- here start from startindex :arrow_right: and end at last element with given step
+- here start from start index  and end at last element with the given step
 ```python
 # end index leave it blank
 Listname[startindex::step]
 ```

 - s[i:j:k] is
-**"slice of s from i to j with step k".** When i and jare absent, the whole sequence is assumed and thus **s[::k]** means "every k-th item".
+**"slice of s from i to j with step k".** When i and are absent, the whole sequence is assumed and thus **s[::k]** means "every k-th item".

 Examples: